Daisy, Princess of Pless: Honours

 The Princess of Pless was a Dame of the Order of Theresa of Bavaria and of the Order of Isabella the Catholic of Spain, and was awarded the German Red Cross Decoration.

 Inter-war life

 After her divorce at Berlin on 12 December 1922, Daisy was dependent upon alimony.
-She published a series of memoirs that were widely read in the United Kingdom, the United States, and, in the German language, in Continental Europe.
+In the same year Princess acquired Polish citizenship.
+Later she published a series of memoirs that were widely read in the United Kingdom, the United States, and, in the German language, in Continental Europe.

 The Princess introduced pasteurised milk stations for children and founded a school for disabled children.
 She organised a cooperative for lace workers.

 The Private Diaries of Princess Daisy of Pless - 1873-1914, edited by Major Desmond Chapman-Huston, were first published in London by John Murray in 1931.
 This was the second selection from her diaries and, according to his introduction were from a series of diaries totalling 600,000 words.
 The diaries describe the Princess's life as a member of the European aristocracy, and include sometimes frank descriptions of significant pre-war political and social figures.